§ H-4 EAD

 Proof of continued work authorization

-2025 biometrics rule changes
+2025 biometrics changes

 USCIS has been adjusting biometrics requirements for dependent filings over the past several years.
 Under long-standing practice, I-539 applications required an $85 biometrics fee and an in-person appointment at an Application Support Center.
 In 2021 USCIS announced a temporary suspension of the biometrics requirement for most H-4, L-2, and E dependent I-539 applicants, which was repeatedly extended.